Financial-Times/aws-cli-scripts/README.md

 A collection of Bash functions to ease interaction with [aws command line tool](https://aws.amazon.com/documentation/cli/).

+## Usage

+Directory _sh/lib_ contains functions that can be called by first sourcing the file and then calling the function.

+Example source + function call command.

+`source sh/lib/ec2.sh ; deleteVPC vpc-9fcb94fb`

 ## Development environment

 Dev environments are built on Docker images.
 Dockerfiles are stored under directory dockerfiles/<service>/Dockerfile